Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-For example, in the more intense commercial and industrial districts, there are increased setback and screening standards when located next to residentially-zoned properties.
+Property must be zoned correctly before a building permit will be issued.
+In addition, development plans must comply with the development standards for that district.
+For example, there are increased setback and screening standards in the more intense commercial and industrial districts when located next to residentially-zoned properties.
 These standards decrease adverse impacts on residential property.

 The Planning staff will discuss the surrounding zoning, land uses, recent area zoning trends, adopted development-related policies and any other factors important to your zoning change.
 Staff will also provide you with a zoning application form and a submittal schedule.

 A signed and completed zoning application form and fee should accompany any submission for a zoning change.
 A survey of the property with metes and bounds and a certified tax certificate for the property are also required.
 The applicant will also be held responsible for making sure that a sign is erected on the property to make the public hearing known.

 A Specific Use Permit (SUP) allows for specific uses on a property that is not commonly allowed in that zoning district.
 These are typically used for daycares, self-storage facilities, used car lots and other uses.
 The process for obtaining a SUP is similar to the zoning process.
 The Planning and Zoning Commission, Town Council and/or Town Staff may require a site plan and/or a feasibility study to be included with the SUP application.
 Section 6 of the Town’s Zoning Ordinance lists what SUPs are available in each Zoning District.

 During public hearings, the applicant and any individuals in “favor” of or “opposed” to the request have an opportunity to present their views.
 In addition to speaking at the Public Hearing, you may also send letters to the Commission and Council or discuss the case with the members.
 A more formal process is to submit a petition of support of opposition to the case.